 Water and Snacks

 You'll want to bring at least 2 liters of water with you to ensure you are hydrated.
 Snacks should be high in nutrition and calories to ensure you have plenty of energy during your adventure.
-Things like fruit, crackers, and granola bars are great trail snacks.
+Things like fruit, crackers, nutes and cheese are great trail snacks.

 Sunglasses and Sunscreen